By Bayan Nalubwama

 Many young people from both well to do and not so well to do families become delinquents because they feel that they they are not attended to by their parents or guardians.

 Gloria Mutesi 15, lost truck after her mother and “father” chose to go separate ways.

 “Before, I used to go to school and I was in primary six.
 However, life changed when our parents separated and mum got married again.
 She left us with father.”
 Gloria narrates

-Her father who she just found out that he is not her biological father could not do the home providing and the baby sitting at the same time so he tasked her to take the young girl to her mother.
+Her father who, she just found out is not her biological father could not do the home providing and the baby sitting at the same time so he tasked her to take the young girl to her mother.
 He also told Gloria to live with their mother or find life else where as he could not cater for her and the remaining two boys.
 He chose to raise the boys and let the girls go.